William W. Arnold (ornithologist)

-William W. Arnold (commonly "W. W."; August 28, 1843 – March 30, 1923) was a physician better known nationwide for his hobby as an ornithologist.
+William W. Arnold (commonly "W. W."; August 28, 1843 – March 30, 1923) was an American physician better known for his hobby as an ornithologist.
 Born in Connersville, Indiana, he initially practiced medicine near Rushville, Indiana.
 In 1886, he visited Colorado and decided to move there.
 He settled in Colorado Springs in October of that year.
 He operated a practice in downtown Colorado Springs and compounded medicine for his patients.
 He is best known as the founder and operator of a bird hospital, where he cared for ill and injured birds.
 He cared for domestic birds and had many wild birds after bad weather, like hail storms.
 He wrote articles about nature and birds and gave talks about them to schoolchildren in Colorado and Indiana.
 He was a physician and caregiver for the bird hospital until his death at age 79.